itsFanix/pySAMLSYS/readme.md

 # Library I try to use in this project
-1. Python-saml : Wheel Error
+1. Python-saml : build Wheel Error
 2. Flask-saml2: It is no longer maintained, which leads to dependency issues